 Housing Program Total Units Overview of the Program Other: Williston 28 Through foreclosure action, DCHA owned this affordable property.
 In order to maintain the affordability in a gentrifying neighborhood, an AHAP was executed in FY2010.
-In FY 2013, DCHA transferred the property to the Williston Preservation Corporation (a subsidiary controlled by DCHA) for the purposes of refinancing the property through a HUD approved 223(f) mortgage.
+In FY 2013, DCHA transferred the property to the Williston Preservation Corporation (a subsidiary controlled by the DCHA) for the purposes of refinancing the property through a HUD approved 223(f) mortgage.
 Additionally, a project based HAP was executed on the property in March of 2013 in furtherance of this purpose.
-In FY2015, the Williston Preservation Corporation completed the refinancing of the property.
 Other: Capital City Housing Corporation 51 Capital City Housing Corporation (an affiliate of DCHA) is the General Managing Partner (GP) of this affordable property.
-In order to maintain the affordability, a HUD HAP renewal was issued in April 2013.
-Tax-Credit: Accessibuild 22 AccessibuildDC Housing Enterprises (an affiliate of DCHA) is the General Partner in this low income housing tax credit property.
+In order to maintain the affordability a HUD HAP renewal was issued in April 2013.
+Tax-Credit: Accessibuild 22 AccessibuildDC Housing Enterprises (an affiliate of DCHA) is GP in this low income housing tax credit property.
 The units were funded with 4% tax credits, bonds and DC Housing Production Trust Fund.
 The units are subsidized with project based vouchers.
 Other: Single Family UFAS 1 Owned by the Affordable Housing Development Corporation of the District of Columbia, a wholly owned subsidiary of DCHA, the property is a single family UFAS unit subsidized through a project- based HAP contract executed in 2009.
-Total Other Housing Owned and/or Managed 102 If Other please describe: See descriptions above under "Overview of the Program".
+Total Other Housing Owned and/or Managed 102 If Other, please describe See descriptions above under "Overview of the Program".